 The conservation area around Church End features some delightful buildings and is a former winner of Time Out's 'Best London Village' award.
 The 'Ancient House' opposite the churchyard dates back to the 15th century, and the almshouses that line Vinegar Alley were founded in 1527.
 You can trace the neighborhood's history at the Vestry House Museum in a converted 18th-century police station.
 It's free to visit and features local artifacts from the Victorian era to the 20th century.

 You Can Explore One of London's Lesser-Known Galleries

 Opened in 1950, the William Morris Gallery is the only public museum that celebrates the life and work of the English Arts and Crafts designer, William Morris.
-The collection is housed in a charming Georgian building (once home to Morris, his widowed mother and eight siblings) and features some of the artist's finest tapestries, furniture, wallpaper, embroidery and paintings.
-It's little known to most Londoners but it scooped the ArtFund Museum of the Year title in 2013 following a major renovation.
-The shop stocks a great range of William Morris-inspired homeware, stationary and gifts and the cafe serves afternoon tea in an orangery-style room that overlooks Lloyd Park.
+The collection is housed in a charming Georgian building (once home to Morris, his widowed mother and eight siblings) and features some of the artist's finest tapestries, furniture, wallpaper, embroidery, and paintings.
+It's little known to most Londoners, but it scooped the ArtFund Museum of the Year title in 2013 following a major renovation.
+The shop stocks a great range of William Morris-inspired homeware, stationery, and gifts, and the cafe serves afternoon tea in an orangery-style room that overlooks Lloyd Park.